YashRaj787/Linux-for-DevOps/01_README.md

 # Linux-for-DevOps
-This is where I document my learning journey of Linux for DevOps.
+A structured collection of my DevOps learning resources and notes.